-We wish good luck and hard work to successfully cope with Diploma Programme challenges.
-In the end of your two-year course you will be well prepared for the higher level education.
-This handbook gives information regarding International Baccalaureate Diploma (IB DP and Subject programs as they are offered at I This handbook gives information regarding International Baccalaureate Diploma (IB DP and Subject Programmes as they are offered at European School.
+We wish you good luck and hard work to successfully handle the Diploma Programme challenges.
+At the end of your two-year course, you will be better prepared for the university education.

 Best wishes for a successful year.
 Ramaz Sartania DP Coordinator